Road Rage - A Treatable Illness?

 Road rage is referred to as “incidents of angry and aggressive driving”, are taking place with increasing frequency on SA roads.
-It is defined as an assault with a motor vehicle or other dangerous weapon by the operator or passenger/s of one motor vehicle on the operator or passenger/s of another motor vehicle, or is caused by an incident that occurred on a roadway and is considered a criminal offense.
+It is defined as an assault with a motor vehicle or other dangerous weapon by the operator or passenger/s of one motor vehicle on the operator or passenger/s of another motor vehicle or is caused by an incident that occurred on a roadway and is considered a criminal offence.
 Have you ever witnessed or heard of the following incidents:

 ” A seemingly stressed, harassed driver weaves through rush hour traffic.
 Another vehicle in front of him does not pull away immediately when the robot turns green.
 The stressed driver gets onto his hooter, rushes past the person in front of him, barely missing a pedestrian standing on the side of the road.
 As he passes the car in front of him, he leans over and gives the other driver the middle finger…!”

-“A middle aged female driver gets passed, quite legally by another driver, who happens to be a young male.
+“A middle-aged female driver gets passed, quite legally by another driver, who happens to be a young male.
 She seems to “lose it”, chases after him, forces him to pull off the road and gives him a verbal lesson on, among other issues, “the decaying of the morals of the youth”

-“A newspaper headline : “Two killed in roadside anger incident”
+“A newspaper headline: “Two killed in roadside anger incident”

 These are a couple of examples of what is commonly referred to as "road rage", and is usually characterized by behaviours such as verbal swearing, tailgating, cutting someone off, making obscene gestures, flashing headlights and physical violence.
-In its worst outcome it can lead to maiming, psychological scarring and even death.
+In its worst outcome, it can lead to maiming, psychological scarring and even death.

-Many factors such as limited road capacity, an increase of the number of drivers, cars, pedestrians etc. may be some of the precipitating factors which create anger and frustration on the road.
+Many factors such as limited road capacity, an increase of the number of drivers, cars, pedestrians etc. maybe some of the precipitating factors which create anger and frustration on the road.

 Sharkin (2004) states that the term road rage has become common vernacular to describe any displays of anger while driving, although such displays are also referred to as "angry or aggressive driving."
 Angry or aggressive driving may range from mild displays of anger, such as following too closely on another driver's bumper, to more serious forms of violence, such as physical assault and vehicular homicide.